lauraoppermann/VisuEngineClone/README.md

 | template  | string containing the the template that shall be used to present the data |
 | unitHomeDir | string containing the absolute path to the unit's root which you need for file i/o |

-Return Value: absolute file path to the result of rendering
+Return Value: absolute file path to the result of rendering of type **String**

 #### Example unit.js